jaychakra/ES6/intro.md

 * Babel transpiles ES6 to ES5

 ### Features added in ES6

+#### ES6 Helpers:
-* Array helpers: Its purpose is to help iterate over the array.
+*Array helpers: Its purpose is to help iterate over the array.
 Earlier implemented by lodash and underscore
 	* ForEach:
 	* Map
 	* Filter